Skip to main content

 Initial application

 Submit your application online.
-We will assess your eligibility for the program and if deemed suitable, you will be shortlisted to proceed to the next stage.
+Your eligibility and suitability for the program will be assessed.

 2